sschoeller/PhySciCalc/README.md

 # PhySciCalc
-A physical scientist's calculation tool
+An expanded scientific calculator for physical science